How to Determine if a Rectangle is Perfect

 if (!points.contains(X2 + "," + Y2)) return false;

-// both the area and the vertices match, indicating the rectangle meets the requirements
+// if the area and vertices match, the rectangle meets the requirements

 return true;